 Foster Farms asked children to help vote for the turkeys who would be flown to the White House for this year’s ceremony.
 One little girl, who was seemingly both the kindest person in attendance and the one with the most common sense, said, “I was voting for one of the nervous ones because I think every turkey should be given a chance”—which gets us right in the feels.

-So why are there two turkeys?
+So why are there two pardoned turkeys each year?

 It turns out that the birds are at such a high risk of falling ill or even dying before the ceremony takes place that they need a “backup.”
 On today’s factory farms, the birds are bred to grow so large so fast that their organs can barely keep up, if they keep up at all.
 Up to 10 percent of turkeys on factory farms die before they even reach the slaughterhouse.
 Factory-farmed turkeys are so unnaturally large that many can’t even stand up without experiencing pain.